 Over two million registered Afghan refugees are staying in Pakistan, Iran and the other neighbouring countries of Afghanistan.
 In addition, there are many unregistered refugees, because it has been exceedingly difficult to collect data on migration since August 2021.

 Returning refugees' reintegration into society in Afghanistan is a long-term challenge.
 Afghan refugees constitute the second largest refugee population in the world.

-Finland has provided Afghanistan with humanitarian aid throughout the 2000s.
-Aid has been channelled through the UNHCR, UNICEF, the Finnish Red Cross, the International Committee of the Red Cross (ICRC) and the World Food Programme (WFP), among other organisations.
+Finland has granted humanitarian assistance to Afghanistan throughout the 21st century.
+Assistance has been channelled, for example, via the Office of the UN High Commissioner for Refugees (UNHCR), the UN Children's Fund (UNICEF), the Finnish Red Cross and the International Committee of the Red Cross (ICRC), and the World Food Programme (WFP).

 Humanitarian mine action

 Finland supports humanitarian mine action in Afghanistan, which is one of the most heavily mined countries in the world.
-The sweeping of mines and other unexploded remnants of war is carried out especially in the northern and central parts of Afghanistan.
+Mines and unexploded remnants of war are cleared especially in the northern and central parts of Afghanistan.

-Finland’s aid for humanitarian mine action is channelled through the UN (United Nations Mine Action Service UNMAS) and the British organisation HALO Trust.
-In addition to minesweeping, people are trained on the risks of mines and victims are rehabilitated.
-As part of humanitarian mine action, the skills and ownership of Afghan authorities are improved.
+Finland supports humanitarian mine action through the United Nations Mine Action Service (UNMAS) and the British HALO Trust organisation.
+In addition to mine clearance, men and women are trained on the risks of mines and victims are rehabilitated.

 These actions create preconditions for individuals' early recovery, reconstruction of communities, and more long-term development of societies.